Generic Name: pioglitazone and glimepiride (PYE-oh-GLI-ta-zone & glye-MEP-ir-ide)

 If OVERDOSE is suspected:

-Store pioglitazone/glimepiride between 59 and 86 degrees F (15 and 30 degrees C).
+Store pioglitazone/glimepiride in the original container at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Store away from heat, moisture, and light.
 Do not store pioglitazone/glimepiride in the bathroom.
 Keep pioglitazone/glimepiride out of the reach of children and away from pets.

 - If you have any questions about pioglitazone/glimepiride, please talk with your doctor, pharmacist, or other health care provider.